Khulna: Public transport

-There are being public transportation in Khulna city through mid 19's.Buses of that urban transportation of Khulna city were called as *MURIR TIN*.Today besides the urban transportational buses, Cycle rickshawauto rickshaws are playing vital role in transport within the Khulna city and adjoining metro area.Famous Ride sharing services like Uber, Pathao, Obhaialso available in the city.
+There is public transportation in Khulna city through the mid 19's.
+Buses of that urban transportation of Khulna city were called 'Murir Tin'.
+Today besides the urban transportation buses, Cycle rickshaw, auto rickshaws are playing a vital role in transport within Khulna city and the adjoining metro area.
+Famous ride sharing services like Uber, Pathao, Obhai also available in the city.

-There are also bus and minibus services in a some routes, connecting suburban areas of the city.Plenty of rental car agencies operate within the city and metro area, where sedans, SUVs, and micro-buses are available to hire on an hourly or daily basis.
+There are also bus and mini-bus services on some routes, connecting suburban areas of the city.
+Plenty of rental car agencies operate within the city and metro area, where sedans, SUVs, and micro-buses are available to hire hourly or daily.

 Education

 Educational institutions in the city include Khulna University of Engineering & Technology (KUET).
 The university, earlier known as Bangladesh Institute of Technology, Khulna, is the only engineering university in Khulna and was listed in the 2019 edition of QS Asian University Rankings.
 Brajalal College, founded in 1902, is the city's oldest higher-education institution.
 Khulna University is the only public university in Bangladesh where student politics is prohibited.
 There is also an agriculture university, named Khulna Agricultural University (KAU) was founded in 2019.
-Sheikh Hasina Medical University and Khulna Medical College (KMC) are public institutions, and North Western University, Bangladesh (NWU) and the Northern University of Business and Technology (NUBT) are private.
+Khulna Medical University and Khulna Medical College (KMC) are public medical institutions, while North Western University, Bangladesh (NWU) and the Northern University of Business & Technology (NUBT) and Khan Bahadur Ahsanullah University,these universities are private.Bangladesh Army University of Science and Technology is also a renowned private university in Khulna.
+High schools in Khulna include: